Loading...

 Same operating profit, same economics—different Berry ratio solely due to accounting classification.
 This is why Berry disputes are common in jurisdictions like India.

 Audit Risk: Berry ratio is accepted in the US and under OECD Guidelines (with conditions), but it's heavily litigated in India and less commonly accepted in Germany.
-If you use Berry, document explicitly how the OECD conditions in ¶2.101 are satisfied.
+If you use Berry, document explicitly how are satisfied.

 Formula: Return on Assets = Operating Profit ÷ Total Assets = EBIT ÷ Average Total Assets